 8. Chinook Dog

-This rare breed of a sled dog was developed in New Hampshire.
+This rare Husky breed was developed as a sled dog in New Hampshire.
 Males are the larger, ranging in height at the shoulder between 23 and 27 inches.
 The female comes in a few inches shorter and they both fall in a weight range of 55 to 90 pounds.
 Wonderfully-bred with a great temperament, they can be described as dignified and intelligent, as well as calm and friendly.
 White, fawn, black and tan, as well as grey, tan, and buff, are the rainbow of coat colors to be found with this breed.

 Overview of the Husky Breed

 The Husky is not for the novice dog owner.
 There are consistent traits and specific care within the breed.
 Exercise must be a priority to ensure proper health and well-being.
 Working-class dogs need a job for mental stimulation and physical fitness.
-By no means are these apartment dogs.
-Considered to be one of the harder dogs to train, stubbornness is present in all the breeds.
+By no means are any of these Husky breeds apartment dogs.
+Considered to be one of the harder dogs to train, stubbornness is present in all types of Huskies.
 One must establish themselves as the alpha dog within your family unit (or pack).

-Grooming and awareness of warmer weather are crucial to a healthy husky.
+Grooming and awareness of warmer weather are crucial to the health of every Husky breed.
 They all have an undercoat to keep warm and they all shed twice a year.
 Bred to work with other dogs, pulling sleds, they do not like to be alone for long.
 A weekly, if not daily, time commitment must be made with these breeds.
 Remember that you might not have them for your whole life but they have you for theirs.
 When entering into a relationship with a Husky, knowledge is the key to success, both for you and your dog.